tenfajnybartek/EndSectors/README.md

 ## 📌 TODO

-- Expand/improve the queue system
+- Expand and improve the queue system (handling larger player counts more efficiently)
-- Sync optimization and bug fixes
+- Optimize sync and fix potential bugs (especially when multiple players interact with sectors simultaneously)
-- Add more 4fun features
+- Add more fun/optional features

+> ⚠️ Note: Some synchronization issues may occur with many players at once.
+These are known and will be fixed in future updates.